horizon-research/hvs_vr_encoding/scripts/Readme.md

 ## Support configurations:
 - CPU (use cv2.imshow for display.)
-- GPU (use HW-accelerated pygame for display.)
+- GPU (use GPU accelerated modules.
+Use HW-accelerated pygame for display.)
-- GPU + FPGA (use HW-accelerated pygame for communication with FPGA.)
+- GPU + FPGA (Use GPU accelerated modules.
+Use HW-accelerated pygame for communication with FPGA.
+Offload color_optimizer/Len_correction/Display_rendering to FPGA.)

 ## Usage